godotengine/godot-docs/tutorials/gui/gui_skinning.rst

 -  **A Color**: A single color, with or without transparency.
 Colors are usually applied to fonts and icons.
 -  **A Texture**: A single image.
-Textures are not often used, but when they are they represent handles to pick or icons in a complex control (such as file dialog).
+Textures are not often used, but when they are, they represent handles to pick or icons in a complex control (such as a file dialog).
 -  **A Font**: Every control that uses text can be assigned the fonts used to draw strings.
 -  **A StyleBox**: Stylebox is a resource that defines how to draw a panel in varying sizes (more information on them later).

-Every option is associated to:
+Every option is associated with:

 -  A name (the name of the option)
 -  A Control (the name of the control)